|

 the ability to move to different areas in the resort, thus enhancing

 their job satisfaction and career prospects.
+As previously mentioned,

 the spa should offer an experience to guests, but this is not